 Many of our habits and thoughts about money are already ingrained by the age of just seven.
 That’s great if your parents had and demonstrated good financial habits but if they didn’t it can be hard to change your money mindset.

-There are some money mistakes we just have to let go of like the ones we made because we were young and dumb.
+There are some personal finance mistakes we just have to let go of like the ones we made because we were young and dumb.

 There are some money mistakes that we made when we knew better.
 We knew we were doing something that would have bad consequences and we did it anyway.